-Though Public Provident Fund is one of the most trusted instruments to build your retirement corpus, it also has its drawbacks.
-And to overcome these drawbacks you choose Mutual Funds or NPS as an ideal investment option.
+Though the Public Provident Fund is one of the most trusted instruments to build your retirement corpus, it also has its drawbacks.
+And to overcome these drawbacks, you choose Mutual Funds or NPS as an ideal investment option.
 Let’s see why:

 - The amount that can be invested in a PPF account is limited to Rs.
 1.5 lakh per year.
 But with Mutual Funds and NPS, there is no limit on the amount you can invest.

-- PPF offer less liquidity.
-You cannot withdraw your funds until the completion of 7 years.
+- PPF offers less liquidity.
+You cannot withdraw your funds until the completion of 6 years.
 But with Mutual Funds, you can retrieve your money at any time from most of the investment plans.

 Mutual Funds are best known to provide plans that suit your investment horizon, risk appetite and financial need.
 To gain access to these tailor-made funds, you can invest in Finity, India’s most trusted app for Direct Plan Mutual Funds.
 Finity specifically provides funds for your retirement goal.
-All you need to do is choose the year you would retire, pick your retirement lifestyle and begin investing small amounts every month through SIPs (Systematic Investment Plans).
-Signup up on Finity now: Invest Now.
+All you need to do is choose the year you would retire in, determine your retirement lifestyle and begin investing small amounts every month through SIPs (Systematic Investment Plans).
+Sign up on Finity now: Invest Now.